-Within one hour, I had one of the newly announced tourist visas, a flight ticket, and the fear that comes with entering one of the worlds most oppressive countries as a woman.
+Within one hour, I had one of the newly announced tourist visas, a flight ticket, and the fear that comes with entering one of the world's most oppressive countries as a woman.

 During the previous weeks, the news was all over the place, Saudi was open for business and everyone was going.
 This was the place to be as a backpacker, and every traveler had their finger on the button for that ever elusive, brand new, Arabian e-visa.

 Visitsaudi.com was by far the easiest means of getting it, and after applying in the typical fashion ---passport information and a 200x200 pixel photo --- my visa was approved within minutes.
 The second my visa was approved, I booked a cheap flight from Cairo to Riyadh scheduled to leave two hours later, and by the end of the day, I had arrived.

-I have to admit that given the completely rushed nature of this trip, I only glanced at what was expected of me as a women in Saudi.
-Looking back at the "how to dress" section of the visa website, I realize that my t-shirt and jeans apparel was less-than desired by what is an extremely conservative government.
+I have to admit that given the completely rushed nature of this trip, I only glanced at what was expected of me as a woman in Saudi.
+Looking back at the "how to dress" section of the visa website, I realize that my t-shirt and jeans apparel was less than desired by what is an extremely conservative government.
 But that modest expectation is far from the accepting and encouraging attitude I felt while traveling liberally through the country.

-I must also provide a huge caveat ---- Expect staring ---- Western women, especially those who choose to travel alone, are foreign and unexpected.
+I must also provide a huge caveat, Expect staring.
+Western women, especially those who choose to travel alone, are foreign and unexpected.
 You will be looked at, you may be questioned, and you may even experience some negativity.
 However, in my time traveling, all it usually takes is a smile and a gentle "Salaam Alaikum" to ease all tension and encourage a happy wave out of your curious watchers.
 When in doubt, wear an Abaya robe that covers your legs - but keep it open if you're a rebel.

 The experience you have with locals may not align with the greater attitude with the country, and while I think it's important to push boundaries, do so with grace and common sense.
 Laws may be found below, relevant as of 2019.

 As a traveler you build up a special kind of awareness, a cautious behavior, and a voice in the back of your mind that tells you not to leave your bag open, to keep a hand on your pockets, and to watch for anyone who may be getting too close for comfort.
-In Saudi we lost a number of things, sunglasses, my jacket, a box of trinkets... and each time, those things were returned to us.
+In Saudi we lost several things, sunglasses, my jacket, a box of trinkets... and each time, those things were returned to us.

-Saudi Arabia is also a country devoid of due-process, and crimes are punished with extremely severe consequences.
+Saudi Arabia is also a country devoid of due process, and crimes are punished with extremely severe consequences.
 And while this can be viewed as making it a safe country to visit, one should not forget that this system can be easily flipped to target the innocent, including tourists.
-Given this fact, it is of the utmost importance for visitors to know the laws, and enter at their own risk.
+Given this fact, it is of the utmost importance for visitors to know the laws and enter at their own risk.

 There is a huge empty space where the tourism industry should be in Saudi.
 The country advertises this idyllic image of foreigners visiting beautiful sites in the country, but sadly... these sites are almost all closed, under construction, or being restored.
 Madain Salleh, Masmak Fortress, and the Hanging Village were all inaccessible.

 Saudi Arabia is huge.
 Distances are not only far, but relatively barren.
-If you're planning on crossing the country by land, the below route will take you multiple days and I would recommend a two week minimum stay.
-If you don't have the much time, flying from Riyadh to Abha or Jezan is your best bet to see everything that needs to be seen.
+If you're planning on crossing the country by land, the below route will take you multiple days and I would recommend a two-week minimum stay.
+If you don't have much time, flying from Riyadh to Abha or Jezan is your best bet to see everything that needs to be seen.
 Caution should be taken when flying into Abha as there are no night flights for security reasons.

-With the ability to reach anywhere in the country with a two hour flight, low security-airports, and cheap prices, flying may be the best method for someone with a tight schedule.
+With the ability to reach anywhere in the country with a two-hour flight, low-security airports, and cheap prices, flying may be the best method for someone with a tight schedule.
 But if deserts are your thing, and you have plenty of time, I'd recommend driving.

-If you're more into the outdoors, I'd recommend taking the three hour drive to the edge of the world.
+If you're more into the outdoors, I'd recommend taking the three-hour drive to the edge of the world.
 Also called Jebel Fihrayn, this geological wonder is an epic 1000ft drop and a perfect spot to take drone footage.
-Either book a tour, or rent a 4x4 SUV and go it alone.
+Either book a tour or rent a 4x4 SUV and go it alone.

 The capital of the Asir region and home to the famous buildings of Rijal Almaa.
 This region is the gateway between Yemen and the religious capital of Mecca.
 Borders are blurred here and Yemeni culture is prevalent.

-Abha, given it's location within the Asir mountains makes it much more temperate and fertile than the rest of Saudi.
-If visiting in the spring time you will see more green than ever expected when visiting a desert country.
+Abha, given its location within the Asir mountains, makes it much more temperate and fertile than the rest of Saudi.
+If visiting in the springtime you will see more green than ever expected when visiting a desert country.
 Where Abha lacks in notable sites, it makes up with rich culture, excellent Souqs, and a warm and hospitable culture.

 Jezan, home to the elusive flower men.
 Adorned with intricate crowns of marigold, the flower men of the Tihama and Asir tribes are a unique sight.
 Given how limited foreign tourism is in the area, these men may be a little apprehensive to take photos.
 I'd recommend buying a crown or two to warm them up.

-Jezan souq is also a must see with a visit to the tea-house of AhmSaalem.
+Jezan souq is also a must-see with a visit to the tea-house of AhmSaalem.
 This man has been brewing tea for sixty years and is quite the character.
 Along the way, pick up some fried Lokma, Jasmine perfume, or your very own Abaya.

 Officially, according to the locals, we were the very first foreigners on the Farasan islands, and I'm happy to tell you that they are beautiful.
-A quick one hour ferry from the Jezzan port will get you to the island --- and for free too!
+A quick one-hour ferry from the Jezzan port will get you to the island --- and for free too!
 Once you get passed the industrial nature of Farasan, the islands are exactly what you expect from the red sea --- Minus the garbage, hordes of tourists, and pushy shop owners.